CyrilJl/OptiMask/README.md

 len(rows)*len(cols)/data.size, np.isnan(data[rows][:, cols]).any()
 ```

-More information on the algorithm are presented in this [Notebook Explicatif](notebooks/Optimask.ipynb)
+More information on the algorithm are presented in this [notebook](notebooks/Optimask.ipynb)

 ## Contributing